History of Wool

 Wool has a lot of advantages over vegetable fibers.
 It is easier to prepare it for spinning: you just cut it off the sheep and comb it out.
 It is easier to spin than cotton or flax, and quicker.
 It is warmer - that's why sweaters are made of wool, and sometimes socks, and blankets.
 (Though this is also a disadvantage in very warm climates like Egypt).
 Lanolin is a kind of natural oil on the wool makes it shed water, so it is a good fiber to wear if you will be out in the rain (as shepherds often are).
 And you can dye wool more easily than flax, so you can have clothes in pretty colors and patterns.

 The main center of wool production in antiquity was Central Asia, where the cold winters made wool a favorite material.
 Scythian shepherding nomads made wool into felt blankets, boots, and yurts.
-The Scythians and Sogdians, like the medieval Turks and Mongols, also wove wool into clothing, and created knotted wool carpets for their floors.
-They sold these carpets, and all their wool production, west into China, south into India, and east into Europe.
+The Scythians and Sogdians, like the medieval Turks and Mongols, also wove wool into clothing, knitted hats, and created knotted wool carpets for their floors.
+They sold these carpets, and all their wool clothes and hats, on the Silk Road, west into China, south into India, and east into Europe.

 Learn by doing: find wool clothing in your house